Mapping classes associated to mixed-sign Coxeter graphs: Twist graphs and twisted Coxeter mapping classes

-\begin{lemma} The mapping tori for $(S_k^0,\phi_k^0)$ are all contained in a single homeomorphism class $M$ of $3$-manifolds for all $k \ge 1$, and the mapping tori $M_k$ for $(S_k,\phi_k)$ are Dehn fillings of $M$ along the tubular neighborhood $N$ of the suspension of $\sO$, with slope $[1:k]$ with respect to some fixed choice of generators of $\pi_1(N)$. \end{lemma}
+\begin{lemma} The mapping tori for $(S_k,\phi_k)$, $k \ge 1$, are contained in a single homeomorphism class $M$ of $3$-manifolds, and the mapping tori $M_k$ for $(S_k,\phi_k)$ are Dehn fillings of $M$ along the tubular neighborhood $N$ of the suspension of $\sO$, with slope $[1:k]$ with respect to some fixed choice of generators of $\pi_1(N)$. \end{lemma}

-\bold{Proof.} The mapping torus $M_k$ is obtained by taking the mapping torus for $(S,\phi)$, removing a ball neighborhood of $P$, and inserting the mapping torus of $(\Sigma_m^{(k)},R_m^{(k)})$ as in Figure~\ref{mappingtorus-fig}.
-Figure~\ref{twistsurface-fig}.
-After deleting $N$, the mapping tori of $(\Sigma_m, R_m)$ are all identical.
-This is because, each full twist corresponds to Dehn filling on $N$ by a $[1:k]$ -slope.
-Since $N$ is disjoint from the attaching locus, the homeomorphism type of $M_k^0$ is independent of $k$.
+\bold{Proof.} This follows from the fact that the mapping tori for $(\Sigma_m^{(k)},R_m^{(k)})$ belong to a single homeomorphism class.

-\begin{remark}{\em The proof above also applies to the Murasugi sum of an arbitrary mapping class $(S,\phi)$ with a properly embedded $P_{2m}$ with the mixed-sign Coxeter mapping classes associated to $(T_m^{(k)},-1)$. } \end{remark}
+\begin{remark}{\em The proof above also applies to the iterated Murasugi sum of $(\Sigma_m^{(k)},R_m^{(k)})$ with an arbitrary mapping class $(S,\phi)$ containing an embedded $P_{2m}$ whose alternating sides are contained in the boundary of $S$. } \end{remark}

-\bold{Attaching tails, and iterated Hopf plumbing.}
+\subsection{Attaching tails, and iterated Hopf plumbing.}

 Consider the special case when $m=1$.
 Then the corresponding Coxeter graph is $(A_k,-1)$, where $A_k$ is the classical spherical Coxeter system.
 In this case, since $A_k$ is a tree, and hence bipartite (see Section~\ref{bipartite-sec}) the signs on the vertices (in this case ``-1") can be replaced by $1$, and we can take $T_2^{(k)}$ to be the classical $A_k$ diagram.